 – Naltrexone — Blocks the effects of other narcotics

 If you or someone you love is struggling with opioid use disorder, it is not too late to get help.
 Call our office or complete our confidential contact form to start yourself on the road to recovery.
 With proper treatment, addiction recovery is possible.
 Do not let opioids rule your life — take the first step in the recovery process.

-Call us today to book an appointment for opioid use disorder treatment, or visit our clinic conveniently located at 6801 Park Terrace #530b, Los Angeles, CA 90045.
-We look forward to serving you!
+Call us today to book an appointment for opioid use disorder treatment, or visit our clinic today.
+We have convenient locations to serve you.
+We serve patients from Los Angeles CA, Glendale CA, Beverly Hills CA, Santa Monica CA, Hollywood CA, Burbank CA, and Pasadena CA. We look forward to serving you!